agabrown/gaiaedr3-proper-motion-visualizations/star-trail-animation/README.md

 and bp_rp is not null
 ```

+The background images are expected to be stores in the [sky-images](./sky-images/README.md) folder.
+The
+names are hard-coded in the Python programme as `GaiaSky-colour-2k.png` and `GaiaSky-colour-4k.png`.

 ## Generating the video

 The video is generated with ffmpeg (of course any other software that can turn a collection of frames into a video will